1966 FIFA World Cup: Tournament summary

-The opening match took place on Monday 11 July.
-With the exception of the first tournament, which commenced on 13 July 1930, every other tournament (up to 2018) has commenced in May or June.
+The opening match took place on Monday, 11 July, which made it the second World Cup after 1930 to not begin on May or June.
 Before the tournament began, eventual winners England were 9/2 second favourites with bookmakers behind Brazil (9/4), while beaten finalists West Germany were 25/1 outsiders.
-The final took place on 30 July 1966, the 36th anniversary of the first final.
+The final took place on Saturday, 30 July 1966, the 36th anniversary of the first final.
 Until 2022, this was the latest date that any tournament had concluded.
 The reason for the unusually late scheduling of the tournament appears to lie with the outside broadcast commitments of the BBC, which also had commitments to cover Wimbledon (which ran between 20 June and 2 July) and the Open Golf Championship (6 to 9 July).

 Group stage

 1966 was a World Cup with few goals as the teams began to play much more tactically and defensively.
 This was exemplified by Alf Ramsey's England as they finished top of Group 1 with only four goals, but having none scored against them.
 They also became the first World Cup winning team not to win its first game in the tournament.
 Uruguay were the other team to qualify from that group at the expense of both Mexico and France.
 All the group's matches were played at Wembley Stadium apart from the match between Uruguay and France which took place at White City Stadium.

 In Group 2, West Germany and Argentina qualified with ease as they both finished the group with 5 points, Spain managed 2, while Switzerland left the competition after losing all three group matches.
 FIFA cautioned Argentina for its violent style in the group games, particularly in the scoreless draw with West Germany, which saw Argentinean Rafael Albrecht get sent off and suspended for the next match.

 In the northwest of England, Old Trafford and Goodison Park played host to Group 3 which saw the two-time defending champions Brazil finish in third place behind Portugal and Hungary, and be eliminated along with Bulgaria.
 Brazil were defeated 3–1 by Hungary in a classic encounter before falling by the same scoreline to Portugal in a controversial game.
 Portugal appeared in the finals for the first time, and made quite an impact.
 They won all three of their games in the group stage, with a lot of help from their outstanding striker Eusébio, whose nine goals made him the tournament's top scorer.

 Group 4, however, provided the biggest upset when North Korea beat Italy 1–0 at Ayresome Park, Middlesbrough and finished above them, thus earning qualification to the next round along with the Soviet Union.
 This was the first time that a nation from outside Europe or the Americas had progressed from the first stage of a World Cup: the next would be Morocco in 1986.